Student Life at CSM

 W. Lloyd Wright Student Wellness Center

-The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Student Health Insurance Coordinator , the Counseling Center, the Dental Clinic and Student Disability Services.
-The wellness center is open from 8:00 am to 5:00 pm, Monday through Friday.
+The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Student Health Insurance Plan , the Counseling Center, the Dental Clinic and Disability Support Services.
+The Wellness Center is open from 8:00 am to 5:00 pm, Monday through Friday during the fall and spring semesters.
+Check the website for summer and holiday hours.
 The Wellness Center follows the delay and closure schedule set for the campus.

-Coulter Student Health Center: Services are provided to all students who have paid the student health center fee.
-The Coulter Student Health Center (303) 273-3381, FAX (303) 273-3623 is located on the first floor of the W. Lloyd Wright Student Wellness Center at the corner of 18th and Elm Streets (1770 Elm Street).
-Nurse practitioners and registered nurses provide services Monday through Friday 8:00 am to 12:00 pm and 1:00 pm to 4:45 pm and family medicine physicians provide services by appointment several days a week.
+Coulter Student Health Center: Services are provided to all students who have paid the student health services fee.
+The Coulter Student Health Center (phone 303-273-3381, FAX 303-273-3623) is located on the first floor of the W. Lloyd Wright Student Wellness Center at the corner of 18th and Elm Streets (1770 Elm Street).
+Nurse practitioners and registered nurses provide services by appointment Monday through Friday 8:00 am to 12:00 pm and 1:00 pm to 4:45 pm.
+Family medicine physicians provide services by appointment several days a week.
 After hours students can call New West Physicians at (303) 278-4600 to speak to the physician on call (identify yourself as a Mines student).
-The Health Center offers primary health and dental care.
+The Health Center offers primary health care.
 For X-rays, specialists or hospital care, students are referred to appropriate providers in the community.
-More information is available at http://healthcenter.mines.edu.
+More information is available at https://www.mines.edu/student-health/.

 Dental Clinic: The Dental Clinic is located on the second floor of the W. Lloyd Wright Wellness Center.
 Services include cleanings, restoratives, and x-rays.
-Students who have paid the student health fee are eligible for this service.
+Students who have paid the student health services fee are eligible for this service.
 The dental clinic is open Tuesdays, Wednesdays, and Fridays during the academic year with fewer hours in the summer.
-Services are by appointment only and can be made by calling the Dental Clinic.
+Services are by appointment only and can be made by calling the Dental Clinic, phone 303-273-3377.
 Dental care is on a fee-for-service basis.
-The Dental Clinic takes cash or checks, no credit/debit cards
+The Dental Clinic accepts cash or checks, as well as credit/debit cards.

-Fees: Students are charged a mandatory Health Services fee each semester, which allows them access to services at the Health Center.
+Fees: Students are charged a mandatory health services fee each semester, which allows them access to services at the Health Center and Dental Clinic.

-Student Health Benefits Plan: The SHBP office is located on the second floor of the W. Lloyd Wright Student Wellness Center.
+Student Health Insurance Plan: The SHIP office is located on the second floor of the W. Lloyd Wright Student Wellness Center.

 Adequate Health Insurance Requirement: All degree seeking U.S. citizen and permanent resident students, and all international students regardless of degree status, are required to have health insurance.
-Students are automatically enrolled in the Student Health Benefits Plan and may waive coverage if they have coverage under a personal or employer plan that meets minimum requirements.
+Students are automatically enrolled in the Student Health Insurance Plan and may waive coverage if they have coverage under a personal or employer plan that meets minimum requirements.
 International students must purchase the SHIP, unless they meet specific requirements.
-Information about the Mines Student Health Benefits Plan, as well as the criteria for waiving, is available online at http://studentinsurance.mines.edu or by calling 303.273.3388.
-Enrollment confirmation or waiver of the Mines Student Health Benefits Plan is done online for U.S. Citizens and Permanent Residents.
-International students must compete a paper enrollment/waiver form.
+Information about the Mines Student Health Insurance Plan, as well as the criteria for waiving, is available online at http://studentinsurance.mines.edu or by calling 303.273.3388.
+Enrollment confirmation or waiver of the Mines Student Health Insurance Plan is done online.
 The deadline to submit a waiver is Census Day.